excoffierleonard/sps-gbm/README.md

 ## Possible Improvements

-There are several enhancements you can make to this project to increase its functionality and robustness:
+There are several enhancements we can make to this project to increase its functionality and robustness:

 1. **Monte Carlo Simulation**: